SajithAravindan/Employee-Tracker_NjEjMS/README.md

 * Update employee roles
 * Update employee managers
 * View employees by manager
-* View employees by manager
+* View the total utilized budget of a department
 * Delete departments, roles, and employees (one row at a time)

 User Story & Acceptance Criteria follow the AS AN / I WANT / SO THAT format.